dmoritz10/travel/README.md

 test vsc

+link to pictures from Trips / Trip Detail if at home

+new Activity related top-level screen fix/filter bad data from google locations

-From Google create calendar events from Gmail:
+x - From Google create calendar events from Gmail:
   Reservation at
   Stay at
   Flight to